damienaicheh/PipelinesFundamentals/hol/01-first-pipeline.md

 ![Pipeline detail](assets/pipeline-detail.png)

-Expand `Build job` and note the log in the Checkout task added automatically with the line number (line numbers are links).
-Check the informations about the build:
+Expand `Build job`.
+You will notice that a **Checkout** task, cloning the repository, has been automatically added to the pipeline.
+Click on the Checkout task to view its output:

 ![Pipeline checkout task](assets/checkout-task.png)

-Expand your jobs and check that the output was correct.
+Expand the jobs you've added and verify if the tasks performed as expected

 ![Pipeline job output](assets/multiline-script.png)